"Therefore I say: One who knows the enemy and knows himself will not be in danger in a hundred battles."

 The great thing about herding behavior is that it creates tremendous entry points for opportunistic Fools who seek to take advantage of the phenomenon, rather than participate in it.
 For example, during the infamous tech sell-off (OK, crash) of 2000 through 2002, investors were not only dumping shares of unproven Internet startups; they were also indiscriminately selling shares of well-established firms such as Intel

 Move in for the haymaker

 It might not be enough to analyze a company and basically state that the stock is undervalued.
 Fools also need to be able to understand why the shares look enticing.

 If there are irreparable, fundamental problems with the company, its stock could very well be a value trap, rather than an authentic bargain.
-However, if the company you are investigating is selling at a bargain-basement price simply because investors are overreacting, discriminating against the company because of industry events, or moving mindlessly with the herd, get ready to buy with a one-two flurry.
+However, if the firm you are investigating is selling at a bargain-basement price simply because investors are overreacting, discriminating against the company because of industry events, or moving mindlessly with the herd, get ready to buy with a one-two flurry.
 At these points, Mr. Market leaves himself wide open -- and most vulnerable to getting thumped.

-Microsoft, Marsh & McLennan, and Berkshire Hathaway are Motley Fool Inside Value recommendations.
+Intel, Marsh & McLennan, and Berkshire Hathaway are Motley Fool Inside Value recommendations.
 The Inside Value team has been knocking out the market for quite some time.
 Give the newsletter a free 30-day trial to get in on the action.

 This article, written by Brian Pacampara, was originally published on Oct.
 24, 2006.
 It has been updated by Dan Caplinger, who owns shares of Berkshire Hathaway and Freeport-McMoRan.
 The Fool also owns shares of Berkshire, which is a Motley Fool Stock Advisor pick and a Motley Fool Inside Value recommendation..
 Motley Fool Options has recommended buying calls on Intel.
 The Fool's disclosure policy has no soft spots.